bspfsystems/BungeeIPC/USAGE.md

 ### Bukkit vs. BungeeCord

-Some commands have (nearly-)identical functionality between the Bukkit and BungeeCord plugins.
+Some commands have identical or nearly-identical functionality between the Bukkit and BungeeCord plugins.
 While running the commands from a console session will not require differentiation, an in-game player will require that:
 - `/ipc <command>` will run the command on the Bukkit server that the player is currently playing on.
 - `/ipcb <command>` will run the command on the BungeeCord proxy.